globus/globus-compute/docs/sdk.rst

 the ``ComputeSerializer`` class to convert data to and from a format that can be easily sent over the wire.
-Internally, ``ComputeSerializer`` uses instances of ``SerializationStrategy`` to do the actual work of serializing (converting function code arguments to strings) and deserializing (converting well-formatted strings back into function code and arguments).
+Internally, ``ComputeSerializer`` uses instances of ``SerializationStrategy`` to do the actual work of serializing (converting function code and arguments to strings) and deserializing (converting well-formatted strings back into function code and arguments).

 The default strategies are ``DillCode`` for function code and ``DillDataBase64`` for